sasansom/sedes/README.md

 The above command will produce a file `all.csv` that contains every word in every work, annotated with its work, line number, and sedes.

-If you do not have GNU Make, you can analyze texts into separate CSV files.
+If you do not have GNU Make, the script `make.sh` runs the same commands as `make` would:
-For example:
 ```
-./src/tei2csv Il. corpus/iliad.xml > corpus/iliad.csv
+./make.sh
 ```